edgexfoundry/device-usb-camera/snap/README.md

 Please refer [here][secret-store-token] for further information.

 ### Connect the camera interface
-The [`camera`](https://snapcraft.io/docs/camera-interface) interface provides automatic access to all cameras.
+The [`camera`](https://snapcraft.io/docs/camera-interface) interface grants access to USB cameras.
+When installing the snap from the store, the access is granted automatically.
 However, if the snap is built and installed locally, the interface will not auto-connect.
 You can check the connection status by running the following command: `snap connections edgex-device-usb-camera`.

 To manually connect:
 ```
 snap connect edgex-device-usb-camera:camera :camera
 ```
-Please refer [here][device-usb-camera] for further information.
+Please refer to [docs] for further information.

 ### Example of use
 Please refer [here][edgex-demo] for an example of setting up the  edgex-device-usb-camera snap, including its configuration and commands for starting the stream.